Skip to article frontmatterSkip to article content

 """

-Plot the evolution of samples from source under the simulation scheme given by simulator (itself a discretization of an ODE or SDE).
+Plot the evolution of samples from source under the simulation scheme given by simulator.

 """